brettchalupa/brettchalupa.github.io/_works/fleeting.md

 ![Fleeting Cover](/uploads/fleeting-cover.jpg)

 An ongoing collection of short stories.
-My goal is to publish at least one new story a month.

 A space package deliveryman recounts a particularly challenging assignment, a young engineer heads to work on a colony in orbit of the moon, a recluse witnesses a murder through his computer screen, and so on.